microsoft/reactxp/docs/docs/components/button.md

 // called will get a focus() call, but you can specify arbitrateFocus property
 // of a parent View and provide the callback to decide which one of that View's
 // descendants should be focused.
 This is useful for the accessibility: when
-// cosecutive focus() calls happen one after another, the next one interrupts
+// consecutive focus() calls happen one after another, the next one interrupts
 // the screen reader announcement for the previous one and the user gets
 // confused. autoFocus property of focusable components also uses requestFocus(). requestFocus(): void;